morgendagen/riden-dongle/README.md

 ## Query Performance

-The regular Riden power supply firmware is considerably slowe than UniSoft, handling less than 10 queries/second.
+The regular Riden power supply firmware is considerably slower than UniSoft, handling less than 10 queries/second.